Compensation for Shared Governance Officers

 Members of the Forum for Shared Governance Advisory Board and the community at large respond:

-We budget on the average 0.2 FTE per unit (more or less depending on number of total FTEs) for staff to do shared governance work.
+On average, organizations budget about 0.2 FTE per unit (more or less depending on the number of total FTEs) for staff to do shared governance work.

-• In general, any activity related to shared governance, such as education, participation, or awareness, is compensated hours.
-It’s considered to be working hours, and we have it in our budget.
+• In general, any activity related to shared governance, such as education, participation, or awareness, counts as compensated hours.
+It falls under working hours, and we include it in our budget.

 • This varies widely.
-I have been at institutions that expect chairs and presidents to do everything on their own time to places that provide eight hours/month for extra work.
+I have worked at institutions that expect chairs and presidents to handle everything on their own time, as well as places that provide eight hours per month for extra work.

-• As chair (president) of Nursing Shared Governance at my hospital, I am allotted 32 hours of shared governance time per month.
-Shared Governance has its own budget system.
-I am paid the hourly rate as when I work in the OR, my practice area.
-We use the Kronos system for tracking all of our hours.
-I identify my SG hours in Kronos, by logging them in an acception book we have in the OR.
-The chair-elect is given 16 hours per month.
-The process is the same for this position as well.
+• As chair (president) of Nursing Shared Governance at my hospital, I receive 32 hours of shared governance time per month.
+Shared Governance maintains its own budget system.
+The hospital pays me at the same hourly rate as when I work in the OR, my practice area.
+We use the Kronos system for tracking all hours.
+Specifically, I identify my SG hours in Kronos by logging them in an exception book in the OR.
+The chair-elect receives 16 hours per month, and the process works the same for that position as well.

-• I was the shared governance president as a staff nurse at a large academic medical with more than 1,200 staff nurses from 1989-90.
-I started with four days a week as the president because we were preparing for a Joint Commission site visit, and this was the first time the shared governance councils had to report off on quality, standards, and continuing education work; it was a big deal to prepare the council leadership for that.
-However, about three months into my presidency I had to cut back to three days a week due to budget (Tuesday, Wednesday, and Thursday as the president; Monday evening and Friday night shift in the NICU), and it was enough to make all the meetings and get the work done.
-I worked at least 10 hrs/day to get it all in.
-However, we were not as automated with e-mail and such then as we are now, and communication had to be more face-to-face.
-Also, I had been the Treasurer for two years and the president waiting-in-the-wings for a year so I knew the system and all the players well.
-Support for my salary (the three to four days a week while I was the president) was supposed to come from a central fund that paid my salary, but it had not been set up correctly and my unit supported my salary the entire year.
-I have to say my unit manager was not happy and why no one could not fix that was always beyond me.
-I thought it should have been a pretty simple cost center fix, and my work supported the entire hospital, not just my unit.
-Since then I heard the organization had gone down to two to three days a week, but at big organizations shared governance officers need time to organize everything they have to do and all the committees.
+• I served as the shared governance president as a staff nurse at a large academic medical center with more than 1,200 staff nurses from 1989–90.
+Initially, I worked four days a week as president because we were preparing for a Joint Commission site visit, and this marked the first time the shared governance councils had to report on quality, standards, and continuing education work.
+It took significant effort to prepare the council leadership for that.
+However, about three months into my presidency I had to cut back to three days a week due to budget (Tuesday, Wednesday, and Thursday as president; Monday evening and Friday night shift in the NICU), and it proved sufficient for making all the meetings and getting the work done.
+I worked at least 10 hours per day to fit everything in.
+Of course, we lacked the automated email and communication tools available now, so communication had to be more face-to-face.
+In addition, I had served as Treasurer for two years and as president-in-waiting for a year, so I knew the system and all the players well.
+Support for my salary (the three to four days a week during my presidency) was supposed to come from a central fund, but it had not been set up correctly and my unit supported my salary the entire year.
+My unit manager understandably felt frustrated, and why no one could fix that always remained beyond me.
+I thought it should have been a simple cost center fix, especially since my work supported the entire hospital, not just my unit.
+Since then I heard the organization reduced the allocation to two to three days a week, but at large organizations shared governance officers need adequate time to organize everything they have to manage across all committees.

-• My experience as a chief nursing officer at one hospital was that we budgeted 0.5 FTE for the president for the year.
-At another organization, I budgeted similarly, but the position was called chair to match the academic chair title, rather than president.
-Both were paid out of central shared governance budget, and it matched the staff RN salary.
+• My experience as a chief nursing officer at one hospital involved budgeting 0.5 FTE for the president for the year.
+At another organization, I budgeted similarly, though the position carried the title of chair to match the academic chair title rather than president.
+Both received pay from the central shared governance budget, matched to the staff RN salary.

-• We allocate a 0.2 FTE for our president, which recognizes time to chair the Outcomes Council once a month, conduct monthly rounds, chair the quarterly unit council forums, and co-facilitate the nursing forums with me, as well as to attend and represent nursing at key leadership meetings.
-It comes out to about a 0.2, which is paid at the president’s salary from a non-productive education account.
-If you would have experience or expertise concerning this topic, you can email your comments.
+• We allocate a 0.2 FTE for our president, which covers time to chair the Outcomes Council once a month, conduct monthly rounds, chair the quarterly unit council forums, and co-facilitate the nursing forums with me, as well as attend and represent nursing at key leadership meetings.
+It comes out to about a 0.2, paid at the president’s salary from a non-productive education account.
+If you have experience or expertise concerning this topic, you can email your comments.